MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-recovery-cannot-start-file-system-errors.md

 - If emergency mode is used, the Serial Console must display an emergency mode prompt, the root account must be unlocked, and the password must be known.

-- If single user mode is used, the root password isn't needed.
-The single user mode may be used when a filesystem other than required system partitions such as root (`/`) or `/usr` is corrupted.
+- If single-user mode is used, the root password isn't needed.
+The single-user mode may be used when a filesystem other than required system partitions such as root (`/`) or `/usr` is corrupted.

 #### Requirements for offline recovery